On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Structural properties

-In \cite{ghorbel_uniform_1998}, Fathi Gorbel et al. exactly characterize open kinematic chains that possess the desirable property $\sup_{q\in\mathbb{R}^n}\big\{\lambda_{\max}(M(q,\Theta))\big\}<\infty$, provided that the analysis is restricted to constant, physically consistent inertial parameters.
+\paragraph{Finite upper uniform bound}\begin{assumption} If the inertial parameters are physically consistent and constant, i.e.\ $f(\Phi_l)\succ 0$ for all $l\in\{1,\ldots,N\}$, then $\sup_{q\in\mathbb{R}^n}\big\{\lambda_{\max}(M(q,\Theta))\big\}<\infty$. \end{assumption} In \cite{ghorbel_uniform_1998}, Fathi Gorbel et al.\ exactly characterize open kinematic chains that possess the desirable property $\sup_{q\in\mathbb{R}^n}\big\{\lambda_{\max}(M(q,\Theta))\big\}<\infty$, provided that the analysis is restricted to constant, physically consistent inertial parameters.
 More precisely, the joints must appear in a certain order, depending on whether they are revolute or prismatic and the rotations of the rigid bodies must maintain a certain orientation relative to each other for all $q\in\mathbb{R}^n$.
-This means that the specifications listed in \cite{ghorbel_uniform_1998} put constraints on the poses of the joints relative to each other and therefore---in light of the standing Assumption~\ref{Assumption:IndependentJacobian} and provided that the origins of the body-fixed frames are located at the joints---we can evaluate the validity of these constraints by means of information contained in the forward kinematic map $F$ independently of the distributions of mass and thus independently of the inertial parameters.
+This means that the specifications listed in \cite{ghorbel_uniform_1998} put constraints on the poses of the joints relative to each other.
+Therefore---in light of the standing Assumption~\ref{Assumption:IndependentJacobian} and provided that the origins of the body-fixed frames are located at the joints---we can evaluate the validity of these constraints by means of information contained in the forward kinematic map $F$ and the underlying orientation map $\mathcal{Q}$ independently of the mass densities and thus independently of the inertial parameters.
 Hence, if all poses of the joints that are possible during operation of the robotic manipulator for one arbitrary set of constant, physically consistent inertial parameters meet the specifications listed in \cite{ghorbel_uniform_1998}, then the Assumption~\ref{Assumption:UniformUpperBound} is fulfilled.
-This simple way of checking the validity of Assumption~\ref{Assumption:UniformUpperBound} opens up the possibility to assess the existence of a finite upper uniform bound of the mass matrix in the case of time-dependent inertial parameters by means of the next result:
+This simple way of checking the validity of Assumption~\ref{Assumption:UniformUpperBound} opens up the possibility to assess the existence of a finite upper uniform bound of the mass matrix even in the more involved case of time-dependent inertial parameters by means of the next result:

-\begin{theorem} Suppose, the Assumption~\ref{Assumption:UniformUpperBound} is fulfilled.
-If the inertial parameters are physically consistent for all times and upper bounded, then the mass matrix is uniformly bounded through a finite upper bound, specifically then there exists a constant $0\leq\alpha_2<\infty$ with $0\preceq M(q,\Theta(t))\preceq \alpha_2 \mathrm{I}_n$ for all $q\in\mathbb{R}^n$, $t\geq 0$ that satisfies
+\begin{theorem} Suppose, Assumption~\ref{Assumption:UniformUpperBound} is fulfilled.
+If the inertial parameters are physically consistent at all times and upper bounded, then the mass matrix~\eqref{MassMatrix} is uniformly bounded through a finite upper bound, specifically then there exists a constant $0\leq\alpha_2<\infty$ with $0\preceq M(q,\Theta(t))\preceq \alpha_2 \mathrm{I}_n$ for all $q\in\mathbb{R}^n$, $t\geq 0$ that satisfies